 Clayton graduated from Oklahoma State University with the unique combination of Bachelor degrees in both Animal Science and Economics and will soon complete his Master of Sciences degree in Psychology.
 Clayton is passionate about staying fit and enjoys running half marathons, snowboarding, strength training, hiking, hanging out with friends, and dreams of an Olympic bid for men’s sand volleyball.
 He is committed to education and human rights advocacy, recently traveling to Cambodia to volunteer at an international school for orphans and is currently planning a trip in 2014 to hike Mt.
 Kilimanjaro as a nonprofit fundraiser.
 Oh, and he will never turn down a cup of coffee.

-Melanie Fisher: Reporting Manager+ Read bio
+Melanie Fisher: Education Team Administrative Assistant+ Read bio

 Sara Halper: Program Manager+ Read bio